Maffey/mind-corner/README.md

 # Mind Corner

-Based on saved idea from a long time ago.
-The application should be a simple (for now) CLI corner for basic mental health activities:
+A CLI app to help you take care of your mental health.

+## Modules (WIP)

+Following modules are supported:
-1. Meditation Timer
+- Meditation Timer
-2. Gratitiude Journal
+- Gratitiude Journal
-3. Mood Tracker
+- Mood Tracker
-4. Breathing Guide
+- Breathing Guide (not yet)

+Additionally, you can take a look at your data through Data Analysis module (WIP).